speedy-beaver/new-xiaomi-3g-openwrt/guide/README.md

 |![](./pictures/81-open_app.png)|![](./pictures/82-sign-in-app.png)|
 |:---------:|:-----------:|

-Connect the device to the just created WiFi network through the system preferences of the mobile phone:
+Connect to the just created WiFi network on the router through the system preferences of the mobile phone:

 <img src="./pictures/80-select-phone-wifi.png" width="400">